 Most college entrance exams take the form of a college aptitude test.
-It can go by many names, usually bearing the name of the school or university, but the content is the same: a written assessment of potential ability in key domains related to the course being applied for.
-Numerical aptitude, language aptitude, and aptitude in the sciences are staple.
+It can go by many names, usually bearing the name of the school or university, but the content is the same: a written assessment of potential ability in crucial domains related to the course being applied for.
+Numerical aptitude, language aptitude, and aptitude in the sciences are the staple.
 But specialized courses, such Architecture or Engineering, will have additional tests in the battery, such as spatial-visual aptitude and mechanical aptitude.
-And yes, the university personnel take College Aptitude Test scores as a strong indicator of positive future academic performance, which is why it always pays to ace the exam.
+And yes, the university personnel take College Aptitude Test scores as a reliable indicator of positive future academic performance, which is why it always pays to ace the exam.

 Are there ways of making sure you score high on your College Aptitude Test?
 The answer is yes.
 Consider the following hints and tips:

-So do review all of your Language, Science and Math high school courses.
+So do review all of your Language, Science, and Math high school courses.
 If you can get a tutor to help you out, or attend a review class, all the better.

 Studies have shown that those who are familiar with the test-taking situation tend to perform better during aptitude tests than those who are confronting it for the first time.
 For this reason, do take a practice aptitude test to get a feel for what you’re about to go through.
 There are many available practice tests on the internet; your high school guidance counselor probably has a copy too.
 Or you can be creative!
-Solving numerical puzzles such as Sudoku, or word puzzles like crosswords, are indirect but effective way of reviewing for a College Aptitude Exam.
+Solving mathematical puzzles such as Sudoku, or word puzzles like crosswords, are the indirect but effective way of reviewing for a College Aptitude Exam.

 While aptitude tests usually take the form of “fill in the blanks” and “multiple choice” questions, there are some who sneak in an essay question or two.
 The SATs, for example, one of the most popular College entrance exams, require test-takers to answer an essay question.
-In a way, essay questions are assessments of reasoning and language abilities, the only difference is, it is scored subjectively, usually by a 2 person-rating team.
-If you want to ace your College Aptitude Test, it’s important that you can write an essay that is grammatically correct, has a clear message, follows a logical flow, and is written in an engaging style.
+In a way, essay questions are assessments of reasoning and language abilities, the only difference is, it is scored subjectively, usually by a two person-rating team.
+If you want to ace your College Aptitude Test, it’s essential that you can write an essay that is grammatically correct, has a clear message, follows a logical flow, and is written in an engaging style.

 We find value in differences between learning, interpreting and overall opinions.
 Please share your thoughts freely about this topic, but always remain respectful.
 Thank you for your contribution.